 Few quick tips to deal with in-laws and stay calm

-You need to remember that you can only make attempts and try to make things work and you cannot control how your in laws decide to take things in their stride.
+You need to remember that you can only make attempts and try to make things work and you cannot control how your in laws decided to take things in their stride.
 On a healthy note, I would suggest you few measures for yourself.

 - Emotional detachment